Creative Pacific for Sustainable Development

 Development of cultural industries for sustainable development in the Pacific

 Pacific arts and crafts have strong social and cultural significances.
-Over centuries, Pacific islanders have developed arts of exchange of its wealth.
+Over centuries, Pacific islanders have developed arts of exchange of its wealth items.
 Through this exchange, they have nurtured bonds among remote islands and communties scattered across the Pacific ocean.

 Although the Pacific is still a net importer of cultural goods, Pacific cultural industries are emerging supported by pioneering entrepreneurs.
 This represents a great opportunity for the Pacific community.